ericsonga/APCSAReview/_sources/Unit8-2DArray/routeCipherA.rst

      :feedback_c: This finds us the length of the string but the array is not based on the string length.
      :feedback_d: Strings aren't defined under the '[]' operator and str is not a 2D array so this would return an error.

-     What can you use to set the outer bound while you iterate through your 2D array?
+     What can you use to set the inner bound while you iterate through your 2D array?

 .. reveal:: routeciphera_4
    :showtitle: Reveal String Method Problem